-DU Law Stars will be held on Tuesday, October 22, 2013 at the Sheraton Downtown.
+DU Law Stars will be held on Thursday, October 2, 2014 at the Hyatt Convention Center.

 DU Law Stars is the Sturm College of Law’s premiere fundraising event, taking place each year in the fall.
 Money raised from the event supports the Student Law Office and Judicial Fellows Program.
 There are a variety of ways to get involved with Law Stars and support this important tradition.
 To learn more about the event and find out how you can get involved, click on the links to the left.